-The most attractive Australian wine I can ever recall
+The most attractive Austrian wine I can ever recall.

 It was our 57th wedding anniversary.
 Searching for a restaurant worthy of the occasion, preferably within reasonable distance of our weekend cottage, I went with a map to the shelf housing our restaurant guides, forgetting that only the previous week I’d thrown them away, as uselessly out of date.
 All, except one – a 2005 English Michelin Guide with an elegant leather cover, gratis Louis Roederer.